haymant/aggo/README.md

-To test quickly, a sample file is included in `samples/example.page` — open this in the Extension Development Host and right-click to open via the Aggo Page Editor.
+To test quickly, example files are included in `examples/` — open these in the Extension Development Host and right-click to open via the respective Aggo editors.
+For example, try `examples/sample.cpn` to open with the CPN Editor.

 # Aggo Custom Editors (VS Code Extension)